AdePhil/youbox/README.md

 - Redux thunk, axios, apisauce for fetching data from the backend.
 - Netlify for hosting.
 - Netlify Functions for bakend APIs.
-- Mocha and Chai for testing.
 - Nprogress used as a loading indicator.
 - React router for navigation.
-- Cloudinary used as the video upload service,
+- Cloudinary used as the video upload service.

 ### Testing Locally